RISCV-on-Microsemi-FPGA/.github/profile/README.md

-# Organisation Update
+# Organization Update
-This Github Organisation has been archieved.
-Please visit [Mi-V-Soft-RISC-V](https://github.com/Mi-V-Soft-RISC-V) for the latest reference reference designs.
+This GitHub Organization has been archived.
+Please visit [Mi-V-Soft-RISC-V](https://github.com/Mi-V-Soft-RISC-V) for the latest reference designs.